hybridgroup/cylon-neurosky/README.md

 ### Windows

 You should be able to pair your Mindwave using your normal system tray applet for Bluetooth, and then connect to the COM port that is bound to the device, such as `COM3`.

+## Documentation

+We're busy adding documentation to [cylonjs.com](http://cylonjs.com).
+Please check there as we continue to work on Cylon.js.

+Thank you!

 ## Contributing